Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 - Advanced Roadmaps: Multi-team dependency tracking and long-term planning

-- Scrum and Kanban boards: Native, deeply customizable
+- Scrum and Kanban boards: Native support, deeply customizable

 - Custom workflows: Define every status, transition, and automation rule you need

-- Atlassian ecosystem: Seamless integration with Confluence, Bitbucket, and 3,000+ apps
+- Atlassian ecosystem: Works seamlessly with Confluence, Bitbucket, and thousands of other apps

-- Automation rules: Powerful no-code automation engine (auto-assign, notify, transition)
+- Automation rules: Powerful no-code engine for auto-assigning, notifying, and transitioning tasks

 Pricing